MrHuxu/react-go-boilerplate/README.md

 2. It's recommended to install the [React DevTools](https://github.com/facebook/react-devtools) and [Redux DevTools](https://github.com/gaearon/redux-devtools) for frontend debugging.

-3. Run server:
+3. Launch the server:

-    - Development mode

-          # execute the command below, then you'll see the dashboard shown above
+        # execute the command below, then you'll see the dashboard shown
         # go visit http://localhost:8283 in your browser
         # editing any file will let the server or frontend reload

         npm run dev

-    - Production mode

-          # execute the command below
-          # all assets will be compiled to server/public/bundle.js
+### For Deployment

+**It is highly recommended to use [Docker](https://www.docker.com/) to deploy this project!!**

+#### Using Docker

+1. Clone the repo and build Docker image:

+        go get github.com/MrHuxu/react-go-boilerplate && cd $GOPATH/src/github.com/MrHuxu/react-go-boilerplate
+        docker build . -t react-go-boilerplate
+        docker run -p 13109:13109 -d react-go-boilerplate

+2. Use `docker logs` command to monitor the logs of the server:

+        docker logs -f [container_id]

+#### Manually Build

+1. Clone the repo and install all dependencies(same as above).

+2. Launch the server:

-          # go visit http://localhost:13109 in your browser
+        # go visit http://localhost:13109 in your browser after executing the command

         npm run prd